GamerSoft24/Software/Programs.md

 ## BatchSoft:

-1 -> Software360 (software360.bat): A all-in-one program that has bunch of other programs inside.

 ### Windows:

+1 -> Windows360 (windows360.bat): A all-in-one program that has bunch of functions in it.

-1 -> System Informations (system infos.bat): Displays general system infomations.
+2 -> System Informations (system infos.bat): Displays general system infomations.

+3 -> Website Pinger (web pinger.bat): Pings a specified website.

 ### Windows/UAC: